UnifiedPush/documentation/content/developers/flutter.md

     );

     void onNewEndpoint(String endpoint, String instance) {
+        // You should send the endpoint to your application server
-            // You should sync for missing notifications.
+        // and sync for missing notifications.
     }

     void onRegistrationFailed(String instance) {}